unchained-capital/unchained-wallets/README.md

 certain BIP32 path from a Trezor model T.

-The classes are designed to be stateless; all keystore interaction state (are we currrently talking to the Trezor?) is meant to be stored by the calling application.
+The classes are designed to be stateless; all keystore interaction state (are we currently talking to the Trezor?) is meant to be stored by the calling application.

 The classes will also provide messages back to the developer suitable